kredibel-id/VisionSample-Android/README.md

 ### Gradle
 #### 1. Add kredibel repository.
 You can do this in two alternative ways.
-- Latest way : Or in dependencyResolutionManagement in setting.gradle.
+- Latest way : Add repository in dependencyResolutionManagement in setting.gradle.
 ```groovy
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)